tayebiarasteh/filter_design/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-This project contains some of the programming exercises of the Deep Learning course (WS1920) offered by the [Pattern Recognition Lab (LME)](https://lme.tf.fau.de/) of the [Computer Science Department](https://www.informatik.uni-erlangen.de/) at University of Erlangen-Nuremberg (FAU).

 In this repository, two basic IIR and FIR are implemented.
 Also, under *./functions/* directory you can find implementation of some